Orlando Luis Merced Villanueva

 2001-2003: Astros and stability

 Merced played for the Caguas Criollos in the 2003 Caribbean Series and hit an impressive .375/?/.875.
-He scored five, drove in six and hit 3 homers, the most in the tournament.
+He scored 5 runs, drove in 6 and hit 3 homers, the most in the tournament.
 Orlando made the All-Tournament team in the outfield alongside Luis Polonia and Jose Valentin.
-Amazingly, the old-timer also stole six bases.
+Amazingly, the old-timer also stole 6 bases.

 Merced hit .277/.355/.426 for a 106 OPS+ in 1,391 games in the major leagues.
 A well-rounded offensive threat, he was that rare player with a better OPS as a pinch-hitter (798) than overall (781).

 Merced was a coach for the Tulsa Drillers from 2006 to July 2, 2007, when he resigned.
 He was replaced by Mike Coolbaugh, who died less than a month later when he was hit by a liner while in the first base coach's box.
-Merced was a coach for the West Virginia Power in 2013.
+Merced managed the Rojos del Águila de Veracruz to the 2012 Mexican League title.
+He was a coach for the West Virginia Power in 2013.

 Sources: "Luis Clemente's uncle put Merced on pro track" by Luke Krneta in the 1990 Pittsburgh Press, 1986-1987 Baseball America Statistics Reports, 1988-1991, 2001 and 2004 Baseball Almanacs, Japanbaseballdaily.com by Gary Garland, 1989 and 1991 Baseball Guides, 1999 Sport Magazine poll results as reported on the Pirates unofficial e-mail list